Let Your Client-Focused WHY Drive Your Referrals

 I just discovered the easiest, most comfortable, and most effective way to ask for referrals.
 Fasten your seatbelt… this could be a game changer for you!

-While conducting a training session for a client, I stumbled upon another place to use your Personal Why in your request for referrals and introductions.
+While conducting a training session for a client, I stumbled upon another place to use your Client-Focused Why in your request for referrals and introductions.

 If you’re familiar with my V.I.P.S.
 Method™, you know that the ‘I’ stands for “Importance.”
 You want to treat your request for referrals with importance because: